massive-oss/mmvc/README.md

 	@inject something:Something;

 > Injection is implemented via macros using MCore's Injector.
-See MCore's m.inject package for more details and examples
+See MCore's minject package for more details and examples